Playerek/ClassicBlurple/README.md

 # ClassicBlurple
-This theme will allow you to return (at least partially) to the old look of discord.
+This theme for BetterDiscord will allow you to return (at least partially) to the old look of discord.

+The theme so far only improves a few small elements.
+With each update I try to improve more.

+## How to use?
+1. Download the file
+2. enter user settings
+3. category BetterDiscord -> Themes
+4. Click "Open Themes Folder"
+5. upload the file into it
+6. Activate the theme.